piscis/fritzbox-cloudflare-dyndns-vercel/README.md

 ![Create a Cloudflare custom token](./docs/images/docs-create-cloudflare-token.png "Create a Cloudflare custom token")

-### Create A- and AAAA-records for your domain in cloudflare
+### Create A- and AAAA-records for your domain in Cloudflare

 Create an A- and AAAA-record for your domain in Cloudflare.
 The A-record should point to your IPv4 address and the AAAA-record should point to your IPv6 address.

-Set the the TTL of each Record to 1 minute.
+Set the TTL of each Record to 1 minute.
 The Service will only update existing records.
-It will not delete or create new records, to avoid polluting your DNS zone in case of an configuration error.
+It will not delete or create new records, to avoid polluting your DNS zone in case of a configuration error.

 #### A-Record example

 The A-Record will be used to update your FRtIZ!Box IPv4 address in Cloudflare DNS.
-To create this record use a random IP Address and make sure proxy is disabled and the TTL is set to 1 minute.
-After the configuration of your fritzbox is done the record should be updated with your current IPv4 address.
+To create this record use a random IP Address and make sure the proxy is disabled and the TTL is set to 1 minute.
+After the configuration of your FRITZ!Box is done the record should be updated with your current IPv4 address.

 ![Example for an A-Record configured on Cloudflare](./docs/images/docs-a-record-example.png "Example for an A-Record configured on Cloudflare")

 #### AAAA-Record example

 The AAAA-Record will be used to update your FRtIZ!Box IPv6 address in Cloudflare DNS.
-To create this record use a random IP Address for example `2001:0db8:85a3:0000:0000:8a2e:0370:7334` and make sure proxy is disabled and the TTL is set to 1 minute.
-After the configuration of your fritzbox is done the record should be updated with your current IPv6 address.
+To create this record use a random IP Address for example `2001:0db8:85a3:0000:0000:8a2e:0370:7334` and make sure the proxy is disabled and the TTL is set to 1 minute.
+After the configuration of your FRITZ!Box is done the record should be updated with your current IPv6 address.

 ![Example for an AAAA-Record configured on Cloudflare](./docs/images/docs-aaaa-record-example.png "Example for an AAAA-Record configured on Cloudflare")